cardiogramx/UssdBuilder/README.md

 # UssdBuilder

-USSD may be unstructured, but who says your code has to be?
-Here is a lightweight and lightning-fast ussd library for advocates of clean and scalable code.
+A lightweight and lightning-fast ussd library for advocates of clean and scalable code.

 ### INTRODUCTION